-A College Science Program for "Young Scientists" Entering Grade One through Grade Six next Fall
+A Colorado College Science Program for "Young Scientists" Entering Grade One through Grade Six next Fall

 This program features hands-on, exploratory, experienced-based activities that focus on a particular theme each year.
 Students are given the opportunity to develop creative, critical thinking process skills through a variety of scientific and enginneering investigations.
 The staff consists of experienced classroom teachers from local schools who are experts in science education.
 They will mentor the elementary Master of Arts in Teaching (M.A.T.) students at Colorado College in planning lessons and instructing small groups of children.
 The pupil-to-teacher ratio is intentionally kept low, encouraging individual exploration and small group interaction.

 2014 Program Theme: Planet Earth from the Core to the Atmosphere!
 Join us this summer to create lava flows, experiment with rocketry, gain understanding about the mesosphere and the atmosphere, discover geodes, and discover the pull of plate techtonics!

 Attention students!
 Answer the following questions (with your parents/guardians assistance in the online registration) to help us determine the direction and theme for future Whiz Bang Science Programs!